Timothy Leary: Early life and education

 Leary was born in Springfield, Massachusetts, an only child in an Irish Catholic household.
-His father, Timothy "Tote" Leary, was a dentist who left his wife Abigail Ferris when Leary was 14.
+His father, Timothy "Tote" Leary, was a dentist who left his wife Abigail Ferris when Timothy was 14.
 He graduated from Classical High School in Springfield.

 Leary attended the College of the Holy Cross in Worcester, Massachusetts, from 1938 to 1940.
-Under pressure from his father, he became a cadet in the United States Military Academy at West Point, New York.
-In the first months as a "plebe", he received numerous demerits for rule infractions and then got into serious trouble for failing to report rule breaking by cadets he supervised.
+He received a Jesuit education there, and was required to learn Latin, rhetoric, and Greek.
+Under pressure from his father, he left to become a cadet in the United States Military Academy.
+In his first months at West Point, he received numerous demerits for rule infractions and then got into serious trouble for failing to report rule breaking by cadets he supervised.
 He was also accused of going on a drinking binge and failing to admit it, and was asked by the Honor Committee to resign.
-He refused and was "silenced"—that is, shunned by fellow cadets.
+He refused and was shunned by fellow cadets.
 He was acquitted by a court-martial, but the silencing continued, as well as the onslaught of demerits for small rule infractions.
-In his sophomore year his mother appealed to a family friend, United States Senator David I. Walsh, head of the Senate Naval Affairs Committee, who investigated personally.
+In his second year, his mother appealed to a family friend, United States Senator David I. Walsh, head of the Senate Naval Affairs Committee, who investigated personally.
 The Honor Committee quietly revised its position and announced that it would abide by the court-martial verdict.
 Leary then resigned and was honorably discharged by the Army.
 About 50 years later he said that it was "the only fair trial I've had in a court of law".